ritzesrepo/ritzesrepo/README.md

 - I use alot of different drives in this and format them alot

 Another
-Has a web server I keep up and docker containers i spin up on occasion with stuff like kibana, a wordpress site from time to time, a db of some sort if I so wish--lab stuff.
+Has a web server I keep up and docker containers i spin up on occasion with stuff like grafana, a wordpress site from time to time, a db of some sort if I so wish--lab stuff.
 - Debian
 - XFCE